Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Upgrade_Compute_Nodes_with_CRUS.md

 ## Procedure

+This procedure can be run on any master or worker NCN.

 1. Create and populate the starting node group.

     This is the group of nodes that will be upgraded.